Size and Construction of House

-Property Restrictions include but are not limited to: location of house, other obstacles in the way or limited access under the structure.
-The cost rises if (1) the house to be lifted is set behind another structure, or the neighboring structures leave little or no access to the noted house (2) there are numerous deep rooted trees not set to be removed in front of the property, making loading in materials difficult and (3) there is limited access under the home that may cause extra manual digging to install lifting materials.
+Property Restrictions include but are not limited to the location of the house, other obstacles in the way or limited access under the structure.
+The cost rises if (1) the house to be lifted is set behind another structure, or the neighboring structures leave little or no access to the noted house (2) there are numerous deep-rooted trees not set to be removed in front of the property, making loading in materials difficult and (3) there is limited access under the home that may cause extra manual digging to install lifting materials.

-Youʻll need to shut off all utilities such as electricity, plumbing, phone and internet services to your home during construction.
+Youʻll needs to shut off all utilities such as electricity, plumbing, phone and internet services to your home during construction.

 Time always affects house raising costs.
 If you want your house sooner rather than later, it will cost more because they would have to mover around their schedule and hire more labor on short notice.